oracle/node-oracledb/INSTALL.md

 Windows | [Node-oracledb Installation on Windows](#instwin)
 Apple macOS | [Node-oracledb Installation on macOS with Instant Client](#instosx) Linux.
 My database is on another machine  | [Node-oracledb Installation on Linux with Instant Client RPMs](#instrpm) or [Node-oracledb Installation on Linux with Instant Client ZIP files](#instzip)
 Linux.
-My database is on the same machine | [Node-oracledb Installation on Linux with a Local Database](#instoh) Linux.
-I have the full Oracle client (installed via `runInstaller`) on the same machine | [Node-oracledb Installation on Linux with a Local Database](#instoh)
+My database is on the same machine | [Node-oracledb Installation on Linux with a Local Database or Full Client](#instoh)
+Linux.
+I have the full Oracle client (installed via `runInstaller`) on the same machine | [Node-oracledb Installation on Linux with a Local Database or Full Client](#instoh)
 AIX on Power Systems | [Node-oracledb Installation on AIX on Power Systems with Instant Client ZIP files](#instaix) Solaris x86-64 (64-Bit) | [Node-oracledb Installation on Oracle Solaris x86-64 (64-Bit) with Instant Client ZIP files](#instsolarisx8664)
 Another OS with Oracle Database 11.2 or 12c, or client libraries available | Update binding.gyp and make any code changes required, sign the [OCA](https://www.oracle.com/technetwork/community/oca-486395.html), and submit a pull request with your patch.